 Presently and with support of scientific evidence, the man-made air emissions perturb the long-term established atmospheric general equilibrium and the mechanisms which increase the warming effect on the climate tend to overwhelm the others.
-With the rise of the anthropogenic sources of GHG and the perturbation of the natural sinks - e.g. forests, sea and land; the amount of GHG present in the atmosphere increases and, therefore, amplifies the GHG effect and the warming of the planet.
+With the rise of the anthropogenic sources of GHG and the perturbation of the natural sinks - e.g. forests, sea and land; the amount of GHG present in the atmosphere increases and, therefore, amplify the GHG effect and the warming of the planet.

-"Global atmospheric concentrations of carbon dioxide, methane and nitrous oxide have increased markedly as a result of human activities since 1750 and now far exceed pre-industrial values
+"Global atmospheric concentrations of carbon dioxide, methane and nitrous oxide have increased markedly as a result of human activities since 1750 and now far exceed pre-industrial values determined from ice cores spanning many thousands of years (see Figure 3.2.2).
+The global increases in carbon dioxide concentration are due primarily to fossil fuel use and land use change, while those of methane and nitrous oxide are primarily due to agriculture."
+(IPCC, 2007c)

-Fig. 7: An idealised model of the natural greenhouse effect [Source: IPCC AR4 WG I]
+Figure 2.2.1: An idealised model of the natural greenhouse effect [Source: IPCC AR4 WG I]